 Generally, when most people think summer knitting yarns, they tend to think about knitting cotton but you can also use light weight acrylics or bamboo yarns for your knitting.

 It also tends to be more comfortable to knit than other yarns (like wool for example) during summer but it is generally not recommended for beginners.

-As with cotton, the yarn is soft and light weight but it also has a lovely sheen that compares favourably to silk or cashmere, and the knitting fabric is now being used by fashion designers as a low cost substitute.
+As with cotton, the yarn is soft and light-weight but it also has a lovely sheen that compares favourably to silk or cashmere, and the knitting fabric is now being used by fashion designers as a low-cost substitute.

-Some of these yarns are difficult to knit, well more difficult that a smooth yarn anyway, but the effect of the yarn knitted into fabric is rather nice.
+Some of these yarns are difficult to knit, well more difficult that a smooth yarn anyway, but the effect of the yarn knitted into fabric, can be rather nice.